bustle/ember-restless/README.md

   tags: RL.hasMany('App.Tag')
 });
 ```
 _Currently, all relational data should be embedded in the response.
-Also, see "side-loading records" below._
+Also, see [Side-loading records](#side-loading-records)._

 ### Finding records